seanyoung/hyperledger-hip/HIPs/solang.md

 There is a mock implementation of the Solana, Substrate, ewasm, that serve to implement runtime tests and assert the correctness of the compiler's output.
-There are also integration tests which use the actual chain for end-to-end testing: compile solidity, deploy it to a node of the blockchain (running in a container), and call various contract functions.
+There are also integration tests, which use the actual chain for end-to-end testing: compile solidity, deploy it to a node of the blockchain (running in a container), and call various contract functions.